ahmetyazlyyev5/FlappyBird/README.md

-## Flappy Bird Game
+# 🎮 Flappy Bird Game

-A simple Flappy Bird clone written in Java using the Swing framework.
+A simple Flappy Bird clone written in Java using the `Swing` framework.

+---

-### How to Run
+## 🚀 How to Run

 ```bash
 git clone https://github.com/ahmetyazlyyev5/FlappyBird.git